MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/configure/user-access-control.md

 By default, Active Directory or local machine groups are used to control gateway access.
 If you have an Active Directory domain, you can manage gateway user and administrator access from within the Windows Admin Center interface.

-On the **Users**, tab you can control who can access Windows Admin Center as a gateway user.
+On the **Users** tab, you can control who can access Windows Admin Center as a gateway user.
 By default, and if you don't specify a security group, any user that accesses the gateway URL has access.
 Once you add one or more security groups to the users list, access is restricted to the members of those groups.

 If you don't use an Active Directory domain in your environment, access is controlled by the `Users` and `Administrators` local groups on the Windows Admin Center gateway machine.